 Categorizing expenses isn’t just about prepping for tax season.
-Proper categorization of your business expenses can prepare you for a future of growth and savvy financial management.
+Proper business expense categorization can prepare you for a future of growth and savvy financial management.

 Each and every business expense needs to be documented in a way that allows you to quickly assess your finances and liquidity level and maximize tax deductions.